 Admission requirements include a recognized baccalaureate, graduate or professional degree from a regionally accredited U.S. institution or a comparable degree from an international institution.

 For applicants with a bachelor's degree only, a minimum grade point average of B (3.0), calculated from all grades and credits after the semester where the applicant reached 60 semester hours or 90 quarter hours and Graduate Record Examination (GRE) scores that are acceptable to the applicant's intended academic unit or, for select programs, at least 465 on the Graduate Management Admission Test (GMAT).
 These scores are used in the context of a holistic credential review process.

 These are general admission requirements.
-You should contact the academic unit for specific program criteria, which may require you to submit such items as transcripts, recommendation letters, and more.
+You should contact the academic unit for specific program criteria and deadlines.
+Based upon the program to which you apply, you may be required to submit items such as transcripts, recommendation letters, and more.

-If you are interested in becoming a UF graduate student, you should apply online no later than specified in the application deadline.
+If you are interested in becoming a UF graduate student, you should apply online no later than the deadline specified by the academic unit.
 You also should carefully follow the instructions in the admissions application checklist.